corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Lithoids can pick the Agrarian Idyll civic, but the benefits are still applied to farming districts.
 This mod creates a swapped Agrarian Idyll just for lithoids - now your miners will generate amenities instead of farmers!
 This mod also features english localisation for these effects.

-A new addition for both flavors of Agrarian Idyll should help reduce the need to build cities in 3.0 and above: rural districts (generator, mining, or farming) now add one unit of planetary capacity per two districts and one building slot per four districts.
+A new addition for both flavors of Agrarian Idyll should help reduce the need to build cities in 3.0 and above: rural districts (generator, mining, or farming) now add one unit of planetary capacity per two districts and one building slot per four districts (as of 3.2 farming districts do this in base game).
 Additionally, the Agrarian/Lithorian Utopias technology doubles these benefits for either farming districts or mining districts depending on whether your empire is lithoid.

 And yes, I totally made up "lithorian" as an alternative to "agrarian" - going to stick with it for now.